-Many cricketers have declared him the true legend of Cricket and he remained a hero of modern cricketers as well.
+Many cricketers have declared him the true legend of Cricket, and he remained a hero of modern cricketers as well.
 This guy was so special when in full mood.
-Garry Sobers minimal foot movement, great follow-through, the ball ricocheting off the boundary boards as not a man moved.
+Garry Sobers had minimal foot movement, great follow-through, the ball ricocheting off the boundary boards as not a man moved.
 The way he moved was magical; a lithe, lissome, loose-limbed creature.
 Just to be able to carry off the whole thing must have been a triumph.

 Garry Sobers was the supreme all-rounder, an almost mythical figure who could bat, bowl quick, bowl swing, bowl cutters, bowl spin, catch pigeons, play golf, and of course famously carouse.
 You would not recommend to a young player today all aspects of his self-confessed love of life.
-The gambling has obviously been a bit of an issue for him – but if he was a little bit late of a night, he felt he owed his teammates a good performance the next day.
+The gambling has obviously been a bit of an issue for him – but if he was a little late of a night, he felt he owed his teammates a good performance the next day.

 So, perhaps that side of things did not do his game any harm.
 His 26th and last Test century against England at Lord’s in 1973 was apparently scored after a night on the tiles.
 In contrast to today’s hard-headed world where winning and stats are everything.
 There was a certain romance about the way he played to entertain.

 Of course, this did not always work out to his advantage – there was that infamous declaration against Colin Cowdrey’s England team at Port of Spain in March 1968, which cost West Indies the match and ultimately the series – but the game was better for it.
-In the balcony, he was frustrated all alone, and the Caribbean press rated the declaration as a war criminal.
+On the balcony, he was frustrated all alone, and the Caribbean press rated the declaration as a war criminal.

 It was entirely appropriate that he should be the first man in the history of the first-class game to hit six sixes in an over.
 Therefore, on 31 August 1968, he smashed six sixes to Malcom Nash.
 Has there been a more versatile or natural cricketer?
 His status as the greatest ever Test all-rounder is rarely if ever questioned.
-Jacques Kallis’s figures bear comparison but Sobers was more of a front-line bowler and more capable of winning a match.
+Jacques Kallis’s figures bear comparison, but Sobers was more of a front-line bowler and more capable of winning a match.

-For most of his career he would have been worth picking as batsman or bowler.
+For most of his career, he would have been worth picking as a batsman or bowler.
 There was nothing negative about his play.
 He didn’t use pad-play and he ‘walked’ if he knew he was out.
 Bradman said he saw no one hit the ball harder.
 He was largely untroubled by the best and fastest bowlers of his day – Ray Lindwall, Keith Miller, Fred Trueman, and Richie Benaud.
 You name them – and even in an era before helmets, he wasn’t in the habit of being hit on the hands or the body.

-Even so, he was playing for West Indies by the age of 17, chosen initially as a left-arm a spinner who batted low in the order; just four years later, having moved up to number 3, he was breaking the world Test record by scoring an unbeaten 365 against Pakistan at Kingston, Jamaica.
+Even so, he was playing for West Indies by the age of 17, chosen initially as a left-arm spinner who batted low in the order; just four years later, having moved up to number 3, he was breaking the world Test record by scoring an unbeaten 365 against Pakistan at Kingston, Jamaica.
 True, the bowling was not the toughest, but then nor had he previously scored a hundred for West Indies.

 When Garfield Sober’s record eventually fell, to Brian Lara in Antigua in 1994, he was on hand to witness the handing over of the baton to his young protege.
 It is hard to imagine that he could ever have played differently to the way he did.
 But he was profoundly affected by the death of his West Indies teammate Collie Smith in a car accident in 1959 when Sobers was at the wheel.

 ‘In all my innings, I played with him inside me,’ Sobers said.
-These days, cricketers are used to the idea of playing all year-round, but it was less common before air travel made the world a smaller place.
+These days, cricketers are used to the idea of playing all year round, but it was less common before air travel made the world a smaller place.
 Garry Sobers was among the earliest jet-age players and throughout his pomp, he maintained an amazingly full schedule.

 A cricketing genius played domestically with great success in England for Lancashire League teams.
 And later for Nottinghamshire, and for South Australia in the Sheffield Shield, all the while continuing to perform for Barbados and West Indies.
 Of course, his body felt the burden in the end.
 But he was naturally fit and amazingly did not miss a Test match between 1955 and 1972.